The Origin of “Jehovah’s” Witnesses

 So in 1870, at the age of 18, Russell organized a Bible study in Pittsburgh, where he began to share his unorthodox beliefs with others (some of which we’ll consider in a few minutes).
 This Bible study grew and the group eventually made him their pastor.

-In 1879, Charles Russell started his own magazine to promote his doctrines.
-The name of the magazine?
-Zion’s Watchower and Herald of Christ’s Presence.
-The subheading of the magazine (“Herald of Christ’s Presence”) was related to the fact that Charles Russell and his followers believed the Second Coming of Christ had happened invisibly in 1874.
+In 1879, Charles Russell started his own magazine, Zion’s Watchower and Herald of Christ’s Presence, to promote his doctrines.
+The subheading of the magazine (“Herald of Christ’s Presence”) was related to the fact that Charles Russell and his followers believed the Second Coming of Christ had already happened invisibly in 1874.
 And they declared that to be the case for 40 years.
-The followers of his teachings have since changed the date of Christ’s coming to 1914.
-And we’ll talk more about this in a little while.
+The followers of his teachings have since changed the date of Christ’s invisible coming to 1914.
+And I’ll say more about this in a little while.
 (The change of date is something very few Jehovah’s Witnesses know about today.)

-In 1908, Charles Russell moved the Watchtower Bible and Tract Society’s headquarters from Pennsylvania to New York City.
-Soon the society owned entire blocks in Brooklyn.
+In 1908, Charles Russell moved the Watchtower Bible and Tract Society’s headquarters from Pennsylvania to New York.

 Russell prophesied that the year 1914 would be the year Armageddon would begin in which God would destroy all human governments and establish His kingdom on the Earth.
 Well, something happened in 1914 that led many of Russell’s followers to believe he truly was a prophet.
 World War I broke out.
 Charles Russell confidently said, “The present great war in Europe is the beginning of the Armageddon of the Scriptures.”
 [Pastor Russell’s Sermons, 1917, p.
 676]

-Despite the false prophecies, the Watchtower Society has grown into one of the largest, most influential cults of our time (What is a cult?).
-As of 2019, there are 8,579,909 million Jehovah’s Witnesses attending some 119,954 “Kingdom Halls” (where the Witnesses meet to study) all over the world.
-[Source: jw.org/en/jehovahs-witnesses]
+Despite the false prophecies, the Watchtower Society has grown into one of the largest, most influential cults of our time.
+As of 2019, there are 8.6 million Jehovah’s Witnesses attending some 119,954 “Kingdom Halls” (where the Witnesses meet to study) all over the world [source].

 One of the reasons Jehovah’s Witnesses have been so effective in spreading their teachings is because all Jehovah’s Witnesses (men and women, young and old) are required to engage in public door-to-door distribution of Watchtower literature.
 And they do pass out a lot of literature and books!
 The magazine Charles Russell started is still in publication today.
 It is now called The Watchtower.
 You’ve probably received a copy on your porch.
-The Watchtower organization prints more than 42 million of these magazines twice a month in 210 different languages!—making it the most widely circulated magazine in the world.
-[Source: jw.org/en/jehovahs-witnesses/activities/publishing/global-printing].
+The Watchtower organization prints 45 million copies of this magazine twice a month in 210 different languages!—making it the most widely circulated magazine in the world [source].

 1. Jehovah’s Witnesses teach that Jesus is a created, angelic being, inferior to God the Father.

-• God the Father called Jesus “God.”
-Hebrews 1:8 “But to the Son He [God the Father] says: ‘Your throne, O God, is forever and ever; a scepter of righteousness is the scepter of Your Kingdom.’”
+• GOD the Father called Jesus “God” in Hebrews 1:8 “But to the Son He says: ‘Your throne, O God, is forever and ever; a scepter of righteous-ness is the scepter of Your Kingdom.’”
 [Quoting Psalm 45:6-7]

-In addition to these passages that directly refer to Jesus as God, there are many other passages that infer Jesus is God.
-I’m talking about passages like Hebrews 1:6 where we’re told the angels will worship Jesus at the Second Coming:
+This is just a small sampling of verses that point to Jesus’ deity.
+But, in addition to these passages that directly refer to Jesus as God, there are lots of other passages that infer Jesus is God.
+I’m talking about passages like Hebrews 1:6 where we are told the angels will worship Jesus at the Second Coming (“And when He again brings the firstborn into the world, He says, “And let all the angels of God worship [Gk. proskuneo] Him”).

 For these reasons and many others, we have a much higher view of Jesus than the Jehovah’s Witnesses.
 We believe He was and is far more than an angel.
 He is God.
 For more help understanding and defending the deity of Christ, please see: